We are developing therapies to treat all patients with lysosomal storage disorders (LSDs).

 Glycan degradation disorders

 This category of LSDs is by far the largest, covering approximately 30 of the most common LSDs.
-The problem with the LSDs in this category is that these disorders are not able to breach down glycans, also known as polysaccharides.
+The problem with the LSDs in this category is that these disorders are not able to break down glycans, also known as polysaccharides.
 These are large, complex sugar molecules that play a role in biologic systems and processes.
 The prefix “glyco” implies that there is a sugar component to a particular molecule.

 Glycolipid degradation disorders